-- We recognise that all matters relating to child protection are confidential. - The Head teacher or DCPOs will disclose any information about a child to other members of staff on a need to know basis only. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing this is known as a risk of harm statement. - We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
+- We recognise that all matters relating to child/vulnerable adult protection are confidential. - The Head teacher or DCPOs will disclose any information about a pupil to other members of staff on a need to know basis only. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children/vulnerable adults. - All staff must be aware that they cannot promise a child/vulnerable adult to keep secrets which might compromise their safety or wellbeing this is known as a risk of harm statement. - We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
 If in doubt, we will consult with a social worker from The Children's Trust.